 RMPrepUSB has a very good interface, which is easy to use.
 You don’t need any help in using this software as the steps are marked on-screen.
 You can install different operating systems on your USB drive with this free tool.

 You can test the speed of your USB; this tool would give you the right reading and writing speed of your USB drive.
 It saves the records of speed tests that you performed with your USB.
 You can preview the records, by pressing F6 or F7 keys of your keyboard.
 You may click on the Clean button and it will totally clean up space on your USB and will also increase the speed of USB.
 See the image below to get an idea.

 When I tested the speed before cleaning my HP v210w it was comparatively lesser, after using it to clean my USB drive, it improved.

-Making USB bootable process is very easy, you just need to enter all the settings and click on last button that is “prepare drive”.
+Making a USB bootable process is very easy, you just need to enter all the settings and click on the last button that is “prepare drive”.

 RMPrepUSB will make your USB go fast and make the USB bootable.

 You may visit its home page for tutorials on how to install different operating systems on USB devices.